What Is Schumann Resonance?

 But it should not be treated as magic, universal, or guaranteed.

-Be cautious with claims like:
+Be cautious with claims such as:

 - 7.83 Hz heals the body